abraunegg/onedrive/docs/usage.md

 Selective synchronisation allows you to sync only specific files and directories.
 To enable selective synchronisation, create a file named `sync_list` in your application configuration directory (default is `~/.config/onedrive`).

+> [!IMPORTANT]
-Important points to understand before using 'sync_list'.
+> Important points to understand before using 'sync_list'.
-*    'sync_list' excludes _everything_ by default on OneDrive.
+> *    'sync_list' excludes _everything_ by default on OneDrive.
-*    'sync_list' follows an _"exclude overrides include"_ rule, and requires **explicit inclusion**.
+> *    'sync_list' follows an _"exclude overrides include"_ rule, and requires **explicit inclusion**.
-*    Order exclusions before inclusions, so that anything _specifically included_ is included.
+> *    Order exclusions before inclusions, so that anything _specifically included_ is included.
-*    How and where you place your `/` matters for excludes and includes in subdirectories.
+> *    How and where you place your `/` matters for excludes and includes in subdirectories.

-Each line of the file represents a relative path from your `sync_dir`.
+Each line of the 'sync_list' file represents a relative path from your `sync_dir`.
 All files and directories not matching any line of the file will be skipped during all operations.

 Additionally, the use of `/` is critically important to determine how a rule is interpreted.
 It is very similar to `**` wildcards, for those that are familiar with globbing patterns.
 Here is an example of `sync_list`: